Yancha99a/syd-git/README.md

 The goal of this document is to :

 - Approach the Markdown syntax
-- SHow the result on a Github repository
+- Show the result on a Github repository

 ## How-To